epam/edp-gerrit-operator/docs/api.md

-GerritSpec defines the desired state of Gerrit
+GerritSpec defines the desired state of Gerrit.

 <table>
     <thead>